leweaver/orangine/README.md

 Download 32bit [Python 3.7.6 installer](https://www.python.org/ftp/python/3.7.6/python-3.7.6.exe) from Python website.

-### Using Python Debug Binaries

-This isn't required, unless you want to debug the actual Python source code.
-Even then, I'd suggest making a small unit test and debugging the outside of Orangine, using python_d.exe.

-Linking against debug python libraries in Orangine makes some things really hard... you must also build the pip dependencies with debug python.
-Most support this; but not all.

-If you want to forge ahead, it DOES WORK.
-All, with the exception of remote debugging python code.

-1. When installing Python, both 32 and 64 bit, choose _advanced options_ and enable:

-- Download debug binaries

-> Make sure it is installed to: `%LOCALAPPDATA%\Programs\Python\Python37[_32]\`

-2. When generating the Orangine CMake project, set the following CMake Cache variable:
+(Note on python version: Python 3.7.3 doesn't work if you install debug binaries, as there is a bug preventing creation of venv's with debug symbols installed.)

+## Conan
+[Conan](https://conan.io/) is a widely used package manager for C++.
+This project has embedded conan calls into its CMakeLists files to pull open source dependencies.

+Install Conan from the comman line using Python.

 ```
--DOeScripting_PYTHON_DEBUG=ON
+pip install conan
 ```

+# Getting the source code
 ## Git SSH Keys
-Some of the third party dependencies are hosted on github.com.
-The orangine repository itself is on bitbucket.com.

 Test GIT connectivity using git bash:

 ```
 ssh git@github.com
-ssh git@bitbucket.com
 ```

-If either of those fail, add your ssh keys to the website using by [following these instructions](https://confluence.atlassian.com/get-started-with-bitbucket/install-and-set-up-git-860009658.html).
+If either of those fail, add your ssh keys to the website using by [following these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ## Clone the Orangine Repo
 clone the repository to somewhere convenient on your hard drive:

 ```
-git clone git@bitbucket.org:orangine/orangine.git c:\repos\orangine
+git clone git@github.com:leweaver/orangine.git c:\repos\orangine
 ```

-## Build dependencies
-Our third party dependencies have a number of build and integration methods.
-To make things easier, a helper script in the root directory will configure, build and install these:

-`<git-repo>\install-thirdparty-projects.bat`:

-This only needs to be run once.

 # Build Orangine
 The project is defined using CMake.
-If you've not used CMake before, it is a tool that takes an input file list (`CMakeLists.txt`) and produces a project file that Visual Studio, ninja, etc can open & build.
-CMake itself is not a compiler.
+The main project file is `<git-repo>\Orangine\CMakeLists.txt`, which can be opened by your favourite CMake compatible IDE (CLion, Visual Studio, VS Code, etc.)

+This project makes use of [CMakePresets](https://www.jetbrains.com/help/clion/2021.2/cmake-presets.html) to do the heavy lifting of configuration.
+It is set to use Ninja for builds by default, though you can of course use whatever you like.

+## CLion
+(Instructions written against CLion 2021.2.3)

+When you launch CLion, open an existing project:`<git-repo>\Orangine\CMakeLists.txt`

+You will need to create 2 visual studio 2019 toolchains within CLion, which are used for building.
+The name of these toolchains is **very important**; they are referenced by name from the CMakePresets files.

+In File -> Settings -> Build, Execution, Deployment -> Toolchains,

+* 64bit Toolchain
+  * Picture: (docs/clion-toolchain.png)
+  * Name: Visual Studio 2019 AMD64
+  * Environment: C:\Program Files (x86)\Microsoft Visual Studio\2019\Community
+  * Architecture: AMD64 (*Note: x86_AMD64 will NOT work*)

+* 32bit Toolchain
+  * Picture: (docs/clion-toolchain-x86.png)
+  * Name: Visual Studio 2019 x86
+  * Environment: C:\Program Files (x86)\Microsoft Visual Studio\2019\Community
+  * Architecture: x86

-## Option 1: In Visual Studio
+## Visual Studio

 1. Launch Visual Studio
 1. On the startup page, click the tiny blue link to 'Continue without Code'